IFRS

 The five-step model framework

-IFRS 15 is the International Financial Reporting Standard for revenue recognition, which provides a framework for companies to recognize revenue from contracts with customers.
+IFRS 15 is the International Financial Reporting Standard for revenue recognition, which provides a framework for companies to recognise revenue from contracts with customers.
 The five-step model framework under IFRS 15 is as follows:

 Identify the contract with the customer: The first step is to identify whether a contract exists.
 A contract is an agreement between two or more parties that creates enforceable rights and obligations.